medvedevgroup/vargeno/README.md

 VarGeno takes as input:
 1. A reference genome sequence in FASTA file format.
-2. A list of SNPs to be genotyped, in [UCSC text file format](http://genome.ucsc.edu/cgi-bin/hgTables?db=hg19&hgta_group=varRep&hgta_track=snp141Common&hgta_table=snp141Common&hgta_doSchema=describe+table+schema).
-VCF format support coming soon
+2. A list of SNPs to be genotyped.
+VCF file format and [UCSC text file format](http://genome.ucsc.edu/cgi-bin/hgTables?db=hg19&hgta_group=varRep&hgta_track=snp141Common&hgta_table=snp141Common&hgta_doSchema=describe+table+schema) are supported.
 3. Sequencing reads from the donor genome in FASTQ file format.
-If you have multiple FASTQ files, please `cat` them into one file.

-Before genotyping an individual, you must construct indices for the reference using the following commands:
+Before genotyping an individual, you must construct indices for the reference and SNP list using the following commands:
 ```
-vargeno ucscd ref.fa snp.txt ref.dict snp.dict
+vargeno index ref.fa snp.txt index_prefix
-gbf ucsc ref.fa snp.txt ref.bf snp.bf
 ```

-This constructs the reference dictionaries `ref.dict` and `snp.dict`, the reference Bloom filters `ref.bf` and `snp.bf`, and also a file with the chromosome lengths `ref.fa.chrlens`.
+If your SNP list to be genotyped is in VCF file format, the file extension should be `.vcf`.
+If the SNP list is in UCSC text file format, the file extension should be `.txt`.

 To perform the genotyping:
 ```
-vargeno geno ref.dict snp.dict reads.fq ref.fa.chrlens ref.bf snp.bf result.out
+vargeno geno index_prefix reads.fq ref.fa.chrlens output_filename
 ```

+Here `index_prefix` should be the same string as index generating.

 The use of VarGeno-Lite is similar, for detail usage and example, please refer to the README in `vargeno/vargeno_lite`.